nrfconnect/sdk-nrf/samples/nrf9160/http_application_update/README.rst

 .. include:: /includes/build_and_run.txt

 The sample is built as a non-secure firmware image for the nrf9160_pca10090ns board.
-It uses MCUboot and SPM (Secure Partition Manager).
+Because of this, it automatically includes the :ref:`secure_partition_manager`.
-They are automatically built and merged into the final HEX file when building the sample.
+The sample also uses MCUboot, which is automatically built and merged into the final HEX file when building the sample.

 Specifying the image file